Marathon (series): Initial releases

 In 1996, Marathon 2 was ported to Windows 95.
 Also, both Marathon and Marathon 2 were ported to the Apple Pippin console as a single game with the title of Super Marathon.

 The final game in the trilogy, Marathon Infinity, was developed by Double Aught rather than Bungie.
-It released in 1996 for the Macintosh only, running on a slightly modified Marathon 2 engine which added support for branching campaigns and fully separate physics models in each level.
+It was released in 1996 for the Macintosh only, running on a slightly modified Marathon 2 engine which added support for branching campaigns and fully separate physics models in each level.
 Infinity additionally came with "Forge" and "Anvil", polished versions of the internal developer tools used by Bungie and Double Aught to create the series' levels and physics, and to import the game's sounds and graphics.
-These tools provided some additional features, most notably realtime 3D map preview, over the unofficial modding tools that had been made by the player community.
-Since Marathon 2 and Infinity had a settings screen allowing user-friendly selection of mods (in the form of alternate maps, sprites, sounds and physics models), this greatly spurred the creation of new fan-made content.
+These tools provided some additional features, most notably real-time 3D map preview, over the unofficial modding tools that had been made by the player community.
+Since Marathon 2 and Infinity had a settings screen allowing a user-friendly selection of mods (in the form of alternate maps, sprites, sounds, and physics models), this greatly spurred the creation of new fan-made content.

 Within the next few years, Marathon 2's engine was officially licensed by other developers to create the games ZPC, Prime Target and Damage Incorporated.
+All but Prime Target received a Windows release.

 Bungie produced a two-disc compilation of the series called the Marathon Trilogy Box Set in 1997.
 The first CD-ROM contained all three Marathon games as well as Pathways into Darkness, an earlier Bungie game.
-This disc also contains manuals for all three games, QuickTime 2.5 and other things necessary to run the game.
+This disc also contains manuals for all three games, QuickTime 2.5, and other things necessary to run the game.
 There are beta versions of Marathon on this disc as well.
 The second CD-ROM contains thousands of pieces of user-created content, including maps, total conversions, shape and sound files, cheats, mapmaking tools, physics files, and other applications.
 The boxed set was also notable for removing copy protection from the games and including a license allowing them to be installed on as many computers at a site as desired.